-- F2 Framework agreements are arrangements with providers for providing goods, work or services on agreed terms for a set period for estimated quantities against which orders may be placed if and when needed during the contract period.
-They offer benefits of pre-negotiated terms, bulk-buying, improved services and reduced administration costs over the period of the arrangement. - F3 A framework agreement may also have the option for you to hold a mini-competition with all the capable providers on the framework when you come to buy for us.
+- You must use framework agreements for goods, work and services (including approved lists) for contracts with a value of £1,000 if they exist and if they meet your requirements. - Framework agreements are arrangements with providers for providing goods, work or services on agreed terms for a set period for estimated quantities against which orders may be placed if and when needed during the contract period.
+They offer benefits of pre-negotiated terms, bulk-buying, improved

+- services and reduced administration costs over the period of the arrangement. - A framework agreement may also have the option for you to hold a mini-competition with all the capable providers on the framework when you come to buy for us.
 Care must be taken to follow the rules set out in the framework agreement. - You must investigate whether call-off contracts or frameworks are relevant in your own case.
 You could get better value for us by using an existing framework agreement (and if relevant the central government agreements).
-You also need to check if legally you can use them. - F5 Countywide arrangements for routine goods and services and directoratespecific contracts, for example, maintaining premises (such as gas servicing) and terms of tenders for highways maintenance would fall into the definition of a framework.
+You also need to check if legally you can use them. - Countywide arrangements for routine goods and services and directoratespecific contracts, for example, maintaining premises (such as gas servicing) and terms of tenders for highways maintenance would fall into the definition of a framework.